 There has been a lot of uncertainty when it comes to Spanish mortgages, including the changes in the process, mortgage restrictions and future implications for Spanish property purchases.

-Since Britons make up the largest portion of international property buyers, it would make no sense for Spain to overcomplicate the mortgage process, hence it is very likely that the Spanish banks won’t restrict British citizens from property purchase.
+Since Britons make up the largest portion of international property buyers, it would make no sense for Spain to overcomplicate the process, hence it is very likely that the Spanish banks won’t restrict British citizens from property purchase.

-It is known that the only people coming from the blacklisted countries are unable to get a mortgage in Spain, and the United Kingdom has not been blacklisted.
+It is known that the only people coming from the blacklisted countries are unable to get a loan in Spain, and the United Kingdom has not been blacklisted.
 This also implies that getting Spanish mortgage post-Brexit shouldn’t be a problem.

 On the other hand, there might be a change in future legislation.
 Current legislation allows European banks to opt-in for the debt collector services and chase up debtors in countries of their origin.
 It is currently unknown what will happen post-Brexit when the UK leaves the European Union as banks won’t be able to pursue debtors in the non-EU countries.
 Meaning that Spanish banks might need to implement the same risk assessment procedures for the UK citizens as for the non-EU citizens.